 What Are Gross Wages?

-First, you need to know what gross wages are.
 An employee’s gross pay is the amount an employer uses to calculate their gross wages, whether for a salaried or an hourly worker.
 Employers take the total amount they owe an employee for work done during a single pay period.
 Gross pay encompasses salaried and regular hourly pay as well as any overtime paid to the employees during their pay period.

 For both hourly and salaried employees, calculating gross wages is predicted on the agreed-upon amount of their gross pay.
 Both the employer and the employee have to agree on the pay rate in writing and both parties should sign the document.

 For salaried workers, the pay rate could be in the form of an employment agreement or a pay letter while for hourly workers, they could have their pay rate negotiated by a union contract.
 In both cases, the gross pay rate needs to be agreed upon and both the employer and employee need to sign the agreement before the employee starts working.

 Employers calculate their workers’ gross wages on a daily, weekly, monthly, or quarterly basis.
 They can also calculate it for any other period of the workers’ time they desire.
 Employers need to understand their workers’ gross pay since gross wages are vital for calculating how much deductions and taxes have to be withheld, especially when the deductions are supported by a percentage of the worker’s gross wages.

 The Difference Between Gross and Net Wages

 As explained above, gross wages include what a worker earns from their job before deductions and tax withholdings.
 Net wages, on the other hand, also known as net pay, refers to what a worker gets after deductions and taxes.
 It is also referred to as take-home pay.